mylanium/django-celery-results/README.rst

 Here is the case - we have a Django application and for most of the cases we don't need a persistent result backend, but for some feature having persistent result is critical.

-Celery doesn't support having in one Celery application multiple result backends.
+Celery does not support multiple result backends in a single application.
-But we can have celery application with a GENERIC result backend and have an ALTERNATIVE (persistent) result backend.
-Then to make a celery task work with ALTERNATIVE (persistent) result backend - we can just set `backend` property to this ALTERNATIVE result backend.
-To retrieve results from this task we also need to pass the ALTERNATIVE result backend into AsyncResult instance.
+But you still can set a different result backend on a Celery task level.
+To achieve this you need to redefine the ``backend`` task property as shown below.
+In such case, you also need to pass the same result backend to ``AsynResult`` constructor to get a proper result.

 Here is an example of the approach: